Best holiday rental deals in Oxford

 Holiday Home Availability Information in Oxford

 This graph shows the holiday letting availability rate for the next twelve months.
-The week with the least available rentals is in August (18/08 - 25/08), with only 47% of the rentals available.
-On the contrary, only 20% of the holiday homes are booked during a week in January (12/01 - 19/01).
+The week with the least available rentals is in February (08/02 - 15/02), with only 64% of the rentals available.
+In contrast, only 14% of the holiday homes are booked during a week in October (26/10 - 02/11).

-Check out the climate diagram for Oxford.
-In July maximum temperatures go higher than 23°.
-On the contrary, the coolest month is January.
-The rainiest month is November while the driest month is March.
+Here is our climate diagram for Oxford.
+In July, maximum temperatures climb above 23°.
+However, temperatures can go lower than 1° in Oxford in January.
+The rainiest month is July, while the driest month is March.

-Experience the City of Dreaming Spires with Oxford holiday lettings
+Experience the beautiful City of Dreaming Spires with an Oxford holiday letting

-There's been a University in the city of Oxford since the 12th century, and visitors to the city for almost as long.
-Oxford offers that perfect combination of beautiful buildings, history at every corner, a riverside setting and great restaurants and bars.
-Basing yourself in one of many Oxford holiday lettings will give you the opportunity to live as a local and truly get a flavour of the City of the Dreaming Spires.
+There's been a university in the city of Oxford since the 12th century, and visitors to the city for almost as long.
+Oxford offers the perfect combination of beautiful buildings, history at every corner, a riverside setting and great restaurants and bars.
+Booking an Oxford holiday letting will give you the opportunity to live as a local and experience the serene atmosphere of the City of the Dreaming Spires.

 Art and culture in Oxford